yankouskia/quadratic-equation/README.md

 Recall school math!

 ## Task
-Your task is to implement `solveEquation` function, wihch solves Quadratic equation.
+Your task is to implement `solveEquation` function, which solves Quadratic equation.
 *Each* equality has exact 2 *integer* solutions.
 Return those numbers as ordered array.

 Example: